jmfsilvaj/HR-Analytics-Employee_Attrition/README.md

 ## Introduction
 This project focuses on analyzing and predicting employee attrition using data science techniques.
 It is a comprehensive exploration of HR data, aiming to provide actionable insights for HR departments to control and reduce employee turnover.

-## Project Structure
+## Project Contents

 ### Data Files
 - `HR_DS.csv`: The dataset used for analysis and model training.

-### Jupyter Notebooks / Python
+### Data Analysis Notebooks
+- `EDA.ipynb`: Perform exploratory data analysis on the HR dataset.
-- `EDA.ipynb` and `test_HR.ipynb`: Perform exploratory data analysis on the HR dataset.
+- `test_HR.ipynb`: Perform exploratory data analysis on the HR dataset.

+### Machine Learning Models
+- `model_test_1.ipynb`: Test several Machine Learning Models with different variables.
-- `model_test_1.ipynb` and `model_test_2.ipynb`: Test several Machine Learning Models with different variables.
+- `model_test_2.ipynb`: Test several Machine Learning Models with different variables.
 - `model_final.ipynb`: The final model after various testing phases.
 - `Model_script.py`: A script of our final model, to be used in PowerBI.

+### Visualization and Reporting
 - `HR_Attrition_Dashboard.pbix`: A PowerBI dashboard for HR departments to monitor and control employee attrition.
-- `Human Resources Analysis Predict Attrition.pptx`: PowerPoint presentation of the project.
+- `Human Resources Analysis Predict Attrition.pptx`: PowerPoint presentation summarizing the project findings and methodology.

-### Documentation
+### Project Documentation
 - `NOVA_IMS_-_Human-Resources-Employee-Attrition.pdf`: Project documentation.

 ### Miscellaneous